VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ### Adding extra fields

-You can use the `extra_fields` parameter in vmauth to automatically add fields to incoming log entries.
+You can use the `extra_fields` parameter in vmauth to automatically add fields to incoming log entries according to [these docs](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters).
-This is helpful when the writing side cannot include certain metadata, such as the service name.
+This is helpful when the writing side cannot include certain metadata, such as the source service name.

-The example below adds a `service` field with the value `frontend-logs` to all logs received at the `/frontend-logs/insert/*` path.
+The example below adds a `service` field with the value `frontend-logs` to all the logs received at the `/frontend-logs/insert/*` path.
 It also includes the `_stream_fields` parameter as an example of how to configure [stream](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) for such logs.

 ```yaml